Vermilion: Music

-Vermilion is a two-part song by American metal band Slipknot released in 2004.
+"Vermilion" is a two-part song by American metal band Slipknot released in 2004.
 According to vocalist Corey Taylor: "For some reason, as soon as I heard it, all I could see was the colour red.".

-The Dutch singer Simone Simons, released her debut solo album called Vermillion in 2024.
-On this album, the word vermillion was used for one of the song titles called "Vermillion Dreams" and also the album was called vermillion.
+The Dutch singer Simone Simons released her debut solo album called Vermillion in 2024.
+On this album the word vermillion was used for one of the song titles called "Vermillion Dreams".